elo7/doc-amd/README.md

 `.prepend(element)`

 ###### Description:
-Prepend the DOM element as child of the Doc object
+Prepends the existing DOM element, doc-amd element or text as child of the Doc object

 ###### Parameters:
 > element: Element //The element you want to prepend as a child of your selector.